jimidorcas/jimidorcas/README.md

 IT Professional | Cybersecurity Analyst (Blue Team)

 I’m an IT Support and Cybersecurity professional with hands-on experience in user support, troubleshooting, incident analysis, and secure system operations.
-I enjoy translating technical issues into clear solutions while building a strong foundation in defensive security through practical labs and real-world scenarios.
+I enjoy translating technical issues into clear solutions while building a strong foundation in defensive security through practical labs and real-world scenarios

 I’m currently transitioning deeper into cybersecurity, with a focus on: